cv4ecology/cv4ecology.github.io/ai-upskilling-workshop-2025-tools.md

 ## Installing Miniforge

 If you are installing Python for the first time, we recommend installing [Miniforge](https://github.com/conda-forge/miniforge).
 Miniforge is an environment for installing and running Python stuff.
+If you already have Miniforge or Anaconda installed on your computer, you can skip this step.

 ### Install Miniforge on Windows